 NOTE: All international students MUST apply for ISLP loans with a U.S. citizen or permanent resident cosigner

-Q. Can I send in my application without materials such as test scores and letters of recommendation?
+Q. Can I submit my online application without materials such as test scores and letters of recommendation?

-A. Yes, please mail your application with the application fee, personal statement and two photographs.
+A. Yes, please submit your application and mail in the application fee, mailing labels and two photographs (Additional instructions are emailed to applicants who submit the online application).
 Test scores, transcripts and letters of recommendation can be received when available.

 Q. What do students generally do after completion of the MS program?
 What can I do with an MS degree in Nutrition from your program?

 A. MS Alumni pursue a variety of Career Paths.